MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/proxy-deployment-aad.md

 ### Configure integration with other IdP solutions

-Use the following steps to route app sessions from other IdP solutions to Cloud App Security.
+Use the following steps to route app sessions from other IdP solutions to Defender for Cloud Apps.
 For Azure AD, see [Configure integration with Azure AD](#configure-integration-with-azure-ad).

 > [!NOTE]
 > For examples of how to configure IdP solutions, see: